My Principles So Far

 Interaction

-Stay honest, both with yourself and others.
+Stay honest, both with yourself and others, even if it hurts.

 Everyone else knows things you don’t.